OGaliy/Program-Controller/README.md

 # Program-Controller
-The project for the finel task in SoftServe University OOP C#.
+The project for the final task in SoftServe University OOP C#.